 This work is licensed under a Creative Commons Attribution-NonCommercial-No Derivative Works 4.0 International License.

 Kish, Jennifer C.; Dugan, Jessica L.; and Gleeson, Peggy B., "Burnout and grit in student physical therapists before and after terminal clinical education experiences: a prospective longitudinal study of a single class-year cohort" (2021).
-Physical Therapy Faculty Publications.
+School of Physical Therapy Faculty Publications.
 3.

 Journal of Clinical Education in Physical Therapy